terminalforlife/ShellProjects/source/libtflbp-sh/README.md

 # Introduction to Extra/source/libtflbp-sh

-These are files in each of which resides a function used in various programs and standard shell scripts I've written and continue to write.
-These are therefore considered dependencies in those cases.
+These are files in each of which resides a function which _used_ to be included in various programs and standard shell scripts I'd written.
+These were therefore considered dependencies in those cases.
 However, these are actually not just any old functions, but pure-Bourne [POSIX-compliant](https://en.wikipedia.org/wiki/POSIX) functions.

-A more detailed write-up will be here eventually -- grizzly bear with me!

 # Installation Instructions

 If you're on a Debian- or Ubuntu-based distribution of Linux, installation is no problem.
-Head on over to the [DEB-Packages](https://github.com/terminalforlife/DEB-Packages) repository, then download then install the `libtflbp-sh` package.
+Head on over to the [DEB-Packages](https://github.com/terminalforlife/DEB-Packages) repository, download one of the packages, then install it.

 Otherwise, execute the following, assuming you have sudo(8):